George N. Barnard: Career

 Starting his business in New York State in 1843, Barnard was one of the first to use daguerreotype, the first commercially available form of photography, in the United States.

 A fire in 1853 destroyed the grain elevators in Oswego, New York, an event Barnard photographed.
 Historians consider these some of the first "news" photographs.
 Barnard also photographed Abraham Lincoln's 1861 inauguration.

 Civil War

 Barnard is best known for American Civil War era photos.
-He was the official army photographer for the Military Division of the Mississippi, which mostly involved photographing and documenting fortifications, bridges, and documents.
+He was the official army photographer for the Military Division of the Mississippi commanded by Union general William T. Sherman; that position mostly involved photographing and documenting fortifications, bridges, and documents.

 His 1866 book, Photographic Views of Sherman's Campaign, showed the devastation of the war.
-The book includes 61 albumen prints in Nashville, the Chattanooga Valley, Atlanta, and Savannah.
+The book includes 61 albumen prints including Nashville, the Chattanooga Valley, Atlanta, and Savannah.
 He took the photos while operating under General Sherman's command.
 The book also includes a studio portrait of Sherman and his generals.